 - Death - Fatalities can occur either at the scene of a collision or as a consequence of other injuries.
 In either case, the results are terrible for the victim’s family members and friends.

-If you survived a bus crash or lost a loved one in a crash, you may be entitled to significant compensation for your injuries and losses.
+If you survived a bus crash or lost a loved one in a crash in New York, you may be entitled to significant compensation for your injuries and losses.
 It is all too common for injured victims to give up the battle with the at-fault party and insurance company because the process is too complicated or intimidating.
-Let the NY auto accident lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, handle your case so you and your loved ones can focus on healing.
+Let the NY auto accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, handle your case so you and your loved ones can focus on healing.
 We provide the effective representation you deserve to protect your legal rights.
 Call (212) 986-7353 for a free consultation.

-Robert Bellinson and Joseph Stoduto were able to obtain a verdict in the amount of $2,430,000 on behalf of a 25 year old nursing student who was rear-ended by a New York City Transit Authority bus.
+Robert Bellinson and another WRSMH attorney were able to obtain a verdict in the amount of $2,430,000 on behalf of a 25 year old nursing student who was rear-ended by a New York City Transit Authority bus.

-WRSH Partner, Kenneth J. Halperin and attorney Bryce Moses recently obtained a $1,500,000 settlement for a 36-year-old man who was injured when two NYCTA buses collided.
+WRSMH attorneys Kenneth J. Halperin and Bryce Moses recently obtained a $1,500,000 settlement for a 36-year-old man who was injured when two NYCTA buses collided.

 Kenneth Halperin, Bryce Moses